clearcove/clearcove.ca-jekyll/_doc/meta/how_to_work_with_jekyll.md

 ## Deploy

-* commit changes
+* Commit changes in gh-pages branch.
-* push changes to github
+* Push changes to github.

 ## Github setup

-I use Github pages to host clearcove.ca.
+* Work in branch `gh-pages`.
+* Create CNAME file.
+* Keep jekyll files in root directory.
+* Use `github-pages` gem to synch gem versions with those used at github.